 Repair your car's internal parts before the bodywork

 At the stations between stages, you're able to make repairs to your car.
-However, the time to do this is restricted, and if you go over, you'll face a time penalty.
+However, the time to do this is restricted, and if you go over that limit, you'll face a time penalty.
 Obviously the less you have to fix the better, but if your vehicle is banged up and has multiple damaged parts, it can be hard to know what to fix and what to leave.

 The game has a "Recommended Repairs" option that can decide for you, but really, it's pretty simple: the superficial damage to your car's body should be your last priority.
 Get everything else straightened out first.